Closeup of small dark brown crochet toy bear and crochet next to light green threads on wooden table in bright room on blurred background

 1. Pencil Grip: Mimicking a Writing Tool

-Visually, The Pencil Grip looks like holding a pencil. lighter waves are often go to option for people who want something less intense.
+Visually, The Pencil Grip looks like holding a pencil. lighter waves are often go-to option for people who want something less intense.

 How to Hold the Crochet Hook with Pencil Grip

 1. Position the Hook: Position the crochet hook near the paper as if you were ready to write.
-Should settle back the handle in your palm palm.
+Should settle back the handle in your palm.

 2. Pinch the Thumb Rest: The thumb rest pinch is done using the thumb and index fingers.
 It is the flat region on the hook.
 There are two options: the thumb may be placed on the string rest or ever so slightly in front of it for a higher control.